-In China, all hospitals will be evaluated and graded in accordance with the “The Management Standards of Hospital Classification and Grading.”
+In China, all hospitals will be evaluated and graded by the “The Management Standards of Hospital Classification and Grading.”
 The hierarchical management system is divided into three levels and ten grades.
-According to the functions, facilities, and technical strength of the hospital, the hospitals will be firstly classified into different levels of Level one, Level two and Level three, and then furtherly reviewed as grades A, B, and C. Among them, the special grade is added to the Level three hospitals.
+According to the hospital’s functions, facilities, and technical strength, the hospitals will be firstly classified into different levels of Level one, Level two, and Level three, and then furtherly reviewed as grades A, B, and C. Among them, the special grade is added to the Level three hospitals.

-In this reviewing and grading system, the best hospitals are hospitals of Level three with the special grade and Grade A.
+The best hospitals in this reviewing and grading system are hospitals of Level three with the special grade and Grade A.

-These two types of hospitals have complete rules and regulations, more standardized clinical treatment operations, and advanced instruments and equipment.
+These two hospitals have complete rules and regulations, more standardized clinical treatment operations, and advanced instruments and equipment.

 What if I get sick in China?

 When you get sick and need to see a doctor in China, it’s better to consult the insurance company about which qualified hospitals are covered under your insurance before heading to the hospital.
-The insurance company will also let you know what details you should pay attention to get your insurance claimed successfully.
+The insurance company will also let you know what details you should pay attention to successfully claim your insurance.

 According to the relevant regulations of the Chinese Education Department, international students must purchase comprehensive insurance during their studies in China.
-The insurance should cover accidental injury, hospitalization and high-cost medical insurance.
-The school will purchase insurance for the international students who enjoy the scholarship issued by the government in accordance with relevant regulations; the rest of the international students need to purchase insurance at their own expense.
+The insurance should cover accidental injury, hospitalization, and high-cost medical insurance.
+The school will purchase insurance for the international students who enjoy the scholarship issued by the government following relevant regulations; the rest of the international students need to purchase insurance at their own expense.
 For international students without medical insurance, the school will not handle their registration procedures.

-At Keats School, all Keats students can enjoy the Comprehensive Medical Insurance and Protection Scheme for Foreigners Staying in China for free.
-You can find more details about what covered in the Comprehensive Medical Insurance and Protection Scheme for Foreigners Staying in China through the webpage: http://www.lxbx.net/article/baoxian-61.html.
+At Keats School, all Keats students can enjoy the free Comprehensive Medical Insurance and Protection Scheme for Foreigners Staying in China offered by Keats.

 One of the benefits of being a Keats student is that you can enjoy comprehensive medical insurance for free.
-To convenient all Keats student and let them focus on their Mandarin learning in China, Keats School will purchase the insurance for each student with a length in accordance with their study time.
-For example, if you plan to study at Keats School for 6 months, the school will buy the insurance with an effective duration of 6 months accordingly.
+To convenient all Keats students and let them focus on their Mandarin learning in China, Keats School will purchase the insurance for each student with a length following their study time.
+For example, if you plan to study at Keats School for 6 months, the school will buy the insurance effective 6 months accordingly.
 The effective duration of the insurance varies from 1 month up to 12 months.

-When purchasing international student insurance, there are four aspects that need to be considered:
+When purchasing international student insurance, four aspects need to be considered:

 Firstly, to confirm that the insurance covers the comprehensiveness of medical types, in addition to the most common injuries, health screenings, etc., it should also include mental illness, dentistry, drug abuse, etc.;